-We are all about seasonal eating.
+Sadly, summer is over, which means that the bounty of peaches, watermelon, berries, and some other summer favorites won’t be as readily available in the coming months.
+The good news is that fall favorites are about to hit a grocery store or farmer’s market near you.
 Not only can buying seasonal produce save you money, but it is also the best way to eat the freshest, local produce.
 Most places in the U.S. see the same produce items when they are in season, but produce times peak at different areas, especially when it comes to buying from farmers markets.

-You may seem certain produce items while you are cleansing and say to yourself, “I want to eat that, but I don’t know how to eat it or if it’s cleanse-approved.”
+You may see certain produce items during the fall season and say to yourself, “I want to eat that, but I don’t know how to eat it or if it’s cleanse-approved.”
 If it is a fruit or vegetable, you are typically safe to eat it while cleansing, but there are a few exceptions.
 You may not want to eat butternut squash raw, for instance.

 The most important thing about cleansing is to vary your meals to keep your taste buds interested.
 Check out the following cleanse-approved recipes for upcoming fall produce.

 Fennel has an assertive licorice flavor, which can be an acquired taste.
-People who use fennel should thinly slice it with a mandolin and incorporate it into slaws or salads.
+People who use fennel should thinly slice it with a mandolin, or possess some chef-like and incorporate it into slaws or salads.
 You can also cut up the fronds in dips or spreads.

 Click here for a refreshing fennel recipe.

 Probably the most signature fall fruit, apples are crisp and complement things like almond butter, fennel, kale, and arugula.
+The inherent polyphenols have been linked to lower cholesterol levels, while the vitamin C content helps to improve immune function.
 Make sure to wash the skins because they are often coated with pesticides and wax.

 Click here for the perfect apple recipe for breakfast.